profff/ppGCS/README.md

 stands for Parrot Python Ground Control Software
 -

-ok ok guys it's not another sexyiest Free Flight Pro to be clear it's the uglyiest GCS you have ever seen (if you are god of QT and / or PySide2 your contributions are more than welcome)
+ok ok guys it's not another sexyiest Free Flight Pro clone

+to be clear it's the uglyiest GCS you have ever seen (if you are god of QT and / or PySide2 your contributions are more than welcome)

 the objective is to be more easy plateform for seveal test purpose